Athletic Band

 Instruments

 Students have the option of using their own instrument or checking one out from the second-floor instrument office.
-All brass and percussion instruments are available to sign out for the entire semester, but unfortunately the office does not provide any woodwind instruments or accessories.
+All brass and percussion instruments are available to sign out for the entire semester, but unfortunately, the office does not provide any woodwind instruments or accessories.
 Students are responsible for lost or damaged instruments.